Back to Blog

 Ritu Java, CEO of PPC Ninja, walks through the complete process with live examples, including how to use Google Translate's extended features and Brand Analytics for Japanese keyword discovery.

-Ready to Expand to Amazon Japan?
+Ready to Lead in Japan?

 Book a Japan Strategy Call